-Victor Plahte Tschudi is a professor in architectural history and theory at the Oslo School of Architecture and Design.
-He teaches and writes on architecture from antiquity to the 19th century with a special interest in the transmittance and transformation of buildings in prints and models.
-Tschudi’s forthcoming book on the effect of print culture on baroque architecture and architectural thought is due in 2016.
+Victor Plahte Tschudi is a professor in architectural history at the Oslo School of Architecture and Design.
+He teaches and writes on architecture from antiquity to the present with a special interest in the mediation and transformation of buildings in print.
+Tschudi is the author of Baroque Antiquity: Archaelogical Imagination in Early Modern Europe (2017) and Piranesi and the Modern Age (2022).

 Baroque Antiquity: Archaeological Imagination in Early Modern Europe.
-Cambridge and New York: Cambridge University Press, 2017.
+New York: Cambridge University Press, 2017.